Cluster-DE/cariad-eng-it-frame-wp01/README.md

 ## IaC approach

     We are using Terraform for our IaC strategy.
 The goal is to create a modularized, secure deployment

+Terraform Code Structure

+Resource Naming: The Terraform code uses locals to define the resource names based on the environment, project, and location.
+    EU Resource Name: ${var.environment}${var.project_short_name}${var.location_short_eu}
+    US Resource Name: ${var.environment}${var.project_short_name}${var.location_short_us}

+Key Variables:
+- var.environment: Defines the environment (e.g., dev, prod).
+- var.project_short_name: A short identifier for the project.
+- var.location_short_eu: Short identifier for the EU region.
+- var.location_short_us: Short identifier for the US region.

+Purpose

+    The Terraform file standardizes resource naming across regions, ensuring that infrastructure in both regions follows a consistent naming convention for easier management and identification.

+    Modular approach: We created several terraform modules to ensure clean & maintainable code.

+    Each module consists of three files:
+    1. *inputs.tf* - contains all variables neccesary for the module
+    2. *main.tf* - contains all resource deployments
+    3. *outputs.tf* contains all variables, which we need in other modules

+    The structure is as follows
+    - main.tf
+    - terraform.tfvars (only used for local development, can be created manually.
+Is handled by gitignore to not be checked in, as it contains secrets) modules module_1 module_,, module_x inputs.tf main.tf outputs.tf

 ## Resource Definitions